alipay/YiJian-Community/docs/technique_en.md

 # Text-to-Text Attack Techniques

-> The following table covers various common techniques to enhance the harmfulness of the input texts.
+> The following table lists various common techniques to enhance the harmfulness of the input texts.
 These techniques are applicable to attacking text-to-text large models and have been tested effectively on Ant Bailing and ChatGPT, which are capable of generating diverse and high-quality attack samples.
-Theoretically, these techniques can also be used with other large models of comparable or greater capability to generate input text with enhanced harmfulness.
+Theoretically, these techniques can also be effective with other large models of comparable or greater capabilities to generate input texts with enhanced harmfulness.

 | Technique Name | Function Name  | Explanation | Example |
 |:---:|:---:|:--|:--|